sagemathinc/cowasm/README.md

 ...$ make
 ```

 This runs a single top level makefile to build all the packages.
 The build process for all individual packages is _also_ accomplished using a Makefile.
-We don't use shell scripts or Python code to orchestrate building anything, since `make` is much cleaner and easier to read and maintain.
+We don't use shell scripts or Python code to orchestrate building anything, since `make` is much cleaner and easier to read, maintain and debug.

 ### What happens